 Children of lower socioeconomic status suffer a disproportionate amount of dental disease, and collectively, children miss 52 million hours of school every year due to oral health pain.

-Social Work receives referrals, which have increased 260% in the last 10 years, from a variety of sources including Eastman Dental residents and faculty, hospital clinicians, school teachers and nurses, agency personnel, and at times, the patient or parent of a patient seeking assistance.
+Social Work receives referrals from a variety of sources including Eastman Dental residents and faculty, hospital clinicians, school teachers and nurses, agency personnel, and at times, the patient or parent of a patient seeking assistance.
+As patient advocates, Social Work collaborates with providers and social work colleagues in hospital outpatient clinics and in-patient settings to ensure comprehensive health care for patients.
+Typically it is the social worker who partners with practices and specialty clinics to coordinate pre-operative requirements, tandem surgeries, insurances, family transportation and accommodation for long-distance travel, and safe discharge.

 For example, when Tim Siebert was able to bring his wife and her 4-year-old son, Pom, home with him from Thailand to Albion, NY, he began the process of adopting Pom, who had never received dental care.
 Suffering from tooth pain, Pom was referred to Eastman Dental after being diagnosed with severe early childhood caries.
 He would need treatment in the operating room under general anesthesia, but his health insurance denied payment of the pre-service claim stating "the services are not medically necessary."
 They appealed, but were denied again.